Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 We assess everyone who applies on time and pays their application and assessment fee.

-Information on the assessment fee and waivers can be found in the 'Your Application' pages.
+Information on the assessment fee and waivers can be found on the 'Your Application' page.